nvpro-samples/gl_vk_threaded_cadscene/README.md

 Make sure to have installed the [Vulkan-SDK](http://lunarg.com/vulkan-sdk/) and a [driver that supports Vulkan](https://developer.nvidia.com/vulkan-driver).

 Ideally clone this and other interesting [nvpro-samples](https://github.com/nvpro-samples) repositories into a common subdirectory.
 You will always need [shared_sources](https://github.com/nvpro-samples/shared_sources) and on Windows [shared_external](https://github.com/nvpro-samples/shared_external).
 The shared directories are searched either as subdirectory of the sample or one directory up.

+Using `BUILD_gl_vk_threaded_cadscene_VULKAN_ONLY` you can disable the OpenGL renderer support in the sample and create a pure Vulkan window using WSI.
+This is recommended if you intend to work foremost with Vulkan.

 If you are interested in multiple samples, you can use [build_all](https://github.com/nvpro-samples/build_all) CMAKE as entry point, it will also give you options to enable/disable individual samples when creating the solutions.